Rule-based Generation of de Bruijn Sequences: Memory and Learning: Introduction

 From an initial configuration, the state of the CA evolves over time according to the specified rules.
 The update rule for each cell can depend on both the past states of the cell itself (temporal dimension) and the states of its neighboring cells (spatial dimension).
 Elementary one-dimensional cellular automata (1dCA) typically assume a memoryless structure with a linear topology, where each cell interacts only with its nearest neighbors \citep{Wolfram1983}.
 More complex models incorporate memory—i.e., dependence on a set of past states—and long-range spatial influences \citep{Li, Ramon}.

 Relatively less attention has been given to zero-dimensional cellular automata (0dCA), which consist of a single cell whose state is updated based solely on its own past states.
 Despite their apparent simplicity, 0dCA do not involve interactions between multiple cells, their time evolution yields interesting sequences of symbolic states.
 The rules governing such systems depend on the memory $\mu$—the number of previous states influencing the next state—and the alphabet $\{\alpha\}$, the number of possible states a cell can take.
 Generally, the complexity of the system increases with both $\mu$ and $\alpha$.
-For simplicity, we focus on binary systems, i.e., $\alpha=2$, using the symbols $\{0,1\}$.
+For simplicity, we focus on binary systems, i.e., $\alpha=2$, using the symbols $\{0,1\}$, and, due to computational limitations, we restrict our study to a subset of cases with relatively low values of $\mu$ (less than 8).

-\section{0-dimensional CA}
+\section{0-Dimensional CA}

-Symbolic sequences naturally arise in discrete dynamical systems, e.g. CA \citep{Jin}.
+Symbolic sequences naturally arise in discrete dynamical systems, e.g., CA \citep{Jin}.
 From an initial condition, the next state is computed according to a generation rule (or function) that depends on previous states.
-For instance, a classical non-Markovian binary time series can be defined by initial values \( a_1 \) and \( a_2 \), and a recursive rule:
+For instance, a classical non-Markovian binary time series can be defined by initial values \( a_1 \) and \( a_2 \) and a recursive {rule:}